Performance Details

 Target #2: Minimize lost work days for firefighters.

-In 2024, DOF continued to see high numbers of Strains and Sprains, though most of these can be attributed to the inherent hazardous nature of wildland fire and the high physical demands.
-DOF has made early "season" awareness and Physical conditioning a high priority for its staff.
 The Alaska fire medic program has been a robust, interagency program that trains and outfits fire medics who can be mobilized to fires when needed.
 Fire medics are crucial in Alaska due to the remoteness of the work, and distance and time that are required to get a patient to a medical facility.
 The BLM/Alaska Fire Service has been the lead agency in developing the program over the years, but with a change in the BLM`s national management of medical programs, DOF is taking more responsibility for maintaining its own fire medic program into the future.
-Target Last Modified: 10/13/2024 |
+Target Last Modified: 10/07/2025 |

-A2: Core Service - Protect identified values at risk from wildland fire. |
+| A2: Core Service - Protect identified values at risk from wildland fire. |

 Target #1: Contain more than 90% of wildland fires at less than 10 acres within Alaska"s heavily populated areas (Critical and Full Management Options) in accordance with the Alaska Interagency Wildland Fire Management Plan.